 How To Take Pictures That Sell

-When people are scrolling through the app, your item is much more likely to attract attention if you’re using a good quality, well-lit photograph.
+When people scan through the app, your item is much more likely to attract attention if you’re using a good quality, well-lit photograph.
 But that doesn’t mean you have to have professional equipment or spend a lot of time on your pictures.
-Simply gather all the clothing which you are going to sell and start setting up your photography space.
+Gather all the clothing which you are going to sell and start setting up your photography space.
 Ideally, you’ll want a completely blank wall as a background or something pretty like a garden or a door.
 Next, make sure that you have flattering lighting on.
-You want to use a bright artificial light that shines right on the area that you are going to photograph, or lots of natural sunlight.
-If you are planning on using sunlight or making your shoot outside, try to find a mainly sunny day, as it will give the best effect on your pictures.
+You want to use a bright artificial light that shines right on the area you are going to photograph, or lots of natural sunlight; if you plan to use sunlight or make your shoot outside, try to find a mainly sunny day, as it will give the best effect on your pictures.

 Decide On A Price

 To make sales on Poshmark, you can’t be selling your items for too high a price.
-However, it is also a site where designer items go out for hundreds of dollars—so don’t undersell yourself either.
-The best way to figure out the price point at which to put your item is simply to check out how much others are charging for a similar one.
-If you are selling a classic pair of Levis Jeans, you won’t have any success if your price point is way over all of the other Levis Jeans on the app.
+However, it is also a site where designer items go out for hundreds of dollars—so don’t undersell yourself.
+The best way to figure out the price point to put your item is to check out how much others are charging for a similar one.
+If you are selling a classic pair of Levis Jeans, you won’t succeed if your price point is way over all of the other Levis Jeans on the app.
 If you are selling a rarer item, use your discretion.
 You could sell it for up to 70% of the original price if it has barely been worn, but you will need to adjust accordingly if the item is damaged or worn off.
 As a general rule, there is not much point selling an item for under $10, and only quality designer items go for over $50.

 Networking And Advertising Your Items